Barcelona 400 km

 - Lola T290 [HU17] (Fredy Grainal): The history of HU17 prior to September 1972 is unknown but the car was apparently new for Belgian Freddy Grainal.
 Used at Nürburgring 3 Sep 1972, Montjuich 8 October 1972 and Jarama 5 Nov 1972 as a Marcel van Hool entry.
 Raced again in 1973, winning two minor Belgian races.
 Last seen at Barcelona Oct 1973.
 Subsequent history unknown.

-- Chevron B23 [73-10] (Tony Goodwin): Bought by Bobby Howlings early 1973 for his new Ember Racing team but only raced nine or ten times over the next two seasons.
-Raced by John Quick and Tony Goodwin in European 2-litre rounds but also by Bill de Selincourt and others in long-distance racing.
-Last seen in a british club race 28 Oct 1973 but advertised during 1974 and in early 1975.
+- Chevron B23 [73-10] (Tony Goodwin): Bought by Bobby Howlings early 1973 for Bill de Selincourt's new Ember Racing team but only raced nine or ten times over the next two seasons.
+Raced by John Quick and Tony Goodwin in European 2-litre rounds but also by de Selincourt and others in long-distance racing.
+Last seen in a British club race 28 Oct 1973 but advertised during 1974 and in early 1975.
 Sold to Allan Cruikshank (Australia) and retained to 2009.

 - Chevron B21/B23 [72-2] (Hervé Leguellec): This car was sold to Trevor Twaites and raced by him and regular co-driver Brendan McInerney in European events throughout 1972.
 They continued to drive the Intertech-backed car in early 1973, their last event being the Nürburgring 1000 km in May, It was then acquired by Roy Johnson and Alan Stubbs who were to form Paulenco Racing and driven by José Uriarte at Vila Real in July 1973 and in the Angolan series.
 It was raced by Chris Skeaping in the Nürburgring 500 km in Sep 1973 and then by Uriarte at Nogaro and the Barcelona 400 km.
 It was sold to Stewart Chubb for 1974 and driven by Peter Long and others 1974-1975.
 It is then believed to have been sold to France.